 For many organizations, decades of technology refinement and process improvement have failed to eradicate demand management problems.
 The reality is, poorly implemented demand planning results in a substantial performance-to-satisfaction gap.
 This helps to explain the apprehension often observed when discussing it.

-Since demand planning was first introduced as a concept in the early 1980s, supply chains have become increasingly complex.
+Supply chains have become increasingly complex since the early days of EDI.
 Today’s teams are faced with a much harder job than those at the inception of the idea.
 Part of the problem of demand planning today stems from this: while most companies recognize that the supply chain system is complex, they fail to fully understand the complexity itself.
 The modern supply chain includes a number of trade-offs, including growth, cycles, costs, and complexity.

 Each unique supply chain must balance these pieces for the desired outcome.
 The biggest hurdle to successful demand management is simply failing to understand the effect of the trade-offs between factors within the supply chain.
 The practical implementation of successful demand planning requires teams to deal with mistakes so they do not repeat them.